61st Light Anti-Aircraft Regiment, Royal Artillery

-61st Light Anti-Aircraft Regiment was an air defence unit of Britain's Royal Artillery formed during World War II.
+61st Light Anti-Aircraft Regiment was an air defence unit of Britain's Royal Artillery formed during the Second World War.
 Its component Territorial Army batteries, both from London, had already seen action in the Battle of France before the regiment was formed in 1940.
 It went on to serve with armoured formations in the Western Desert Campaign, including the Battle of Gazala.
 It was broken up in the Middle East in 1944 to provide infantry reinforcements for the Italian Campaign.

 Precursor unit

 101st Light Anti-Aircraft/Anti-Tank Regiment, Royal Artillery, had been formed in February 1940 based on the regimental headquarters (RHQ) and two batteries from 60th (Royal Welch Fusiliers) Anti-Tank Regiment, Royal Artillery, together with two light anti-aircraft (LAA) batteries: 43 Bty from 11th (City of London Yeomanry) and 44 Bty from 12th (Finsbury Rifles) LAA Regiments.
 (The two LAA batteries were permitted to retain their original subtitles.)
 This composite unit, the first of its kind, was part of 1st Support Group (1st Sp Gp) in 1st Armoured Division, which was preparing to join the British Expeditionary Force (BEF) in France.
 The LAA units had been formed with old Lewis guns as AA Light machine guns, but were being re-equipped with Bofors 40 mm guns.